PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 with `3 passed`.
 Ruff, syntax compilation, and `git diff --check` passed.
 No Tier corpus conversion was run.

+The indexed tencoder checkpoint removes the former 723-line raw helper from the lowerer.
+Its dedicated owner matches the exact flattened InstanceNormalization prefix rather than searching an arbitrary upstream producer path, validates the simple rank-four or legacy rank-three residual branch, and proves the complete two-Slice/Logistic/Mul/scale gate, residual ADD, ExpandDims, post-Transpose, and Conv consumer topology before mutation.
+The InstanceNormalization owner now exposes that common prefix as a side-effect-free plan while retaining its prior complete-chain behavior.

+The rewrite converts both residual inputs from NCW to NWC, adjusts the second Reshape, Slice begin/size, floating channel-scale, and ExpandDims constants, repairs every changed tensor including Logistic and gate intermediates, and removes the three boundary Transposes in one indexed compaction.
+Private constants update in place; shared constants receive unique planned clones even when two changed operator inputs originally share the same tensor.
+A side consumer receives one `[0,2,1]` bridge immediately before its earliest use.

+Focused coverage includes exact numeric equivalence for simple/legacy left branches with and without fan-out, supplied-index and LayoutState equivalence, topological bridge placement, deterministic shared integer/float cloning, one dynamic batch or width dimension, eight unsafe transactional no-ops, the three established characterizations, and both semantic-ownership checks with `84 passed`.
+The four indexed Conv1D suites, architecture, core, pass-efficiency, three established Transpose-Unary suites, and eight adjacent direct-builder characterizations passed together with `520 passed`.
+TensorFlow-import-blocked direct and `-cotof` plus the sequential quantization/evaluation/coverage smoke passed with `3 passed`.
+Ruff, syntax compilation, and `git diff --check` passed.
+No Tier corpus conversion was run.

 The focused indexed and architecture tests pass Ruff normally.
 The changed legacy characterization file passes with its pre-existing `F401` findings scoped out, and the lowerer passes with its pre-existing `F401` and `F841`